So You Just Finished Writing Your Manuscript… Now What?

 Unless you are one of those writers who only writes for yourself and has no intention of ever letting someone read your work (I hope that's never you), now is the time to figure out how to get your words in front of readers, and lots of them!
 Welcome to the next starting line!

 I know what you're thinking.
-After weeks of letting your hot manuscript sit, you've finally come back and realized that it's not very good.
-Actually it might be terrible!
+After weeks of letting your red hot manuscript sit, you've finally come back and realized that it's not very good.
+Actually it might be quite terrible!